-I almost forgot, but just a few weeks ago I've been back to the Eusebius Church for a second visit to the scaffolds, to check out the second group of flying buttress figurines on site.
+I almost forgot, but just a few weeks ago I've been back to the Eusebius Church for a second visit to the scaffolds, to check out the second group of flying buttress figurines as well on site.
 The first half was installed last year, and recently the second series of 12 statuettes was installed.

 Adjusting the fit